 This is possible because of a legal doctrine called vicarious liability.
 Under this doctrine, a corporation is liable for any negligence its employees commit while on the clock.
 This includes the drivers of company vehicles, such as truck drivers, dump truck drivers, wrecker drivers, and drivers of other large vans or work trucks.

-How Will a Truck Accident Lawyer Prove the Driver Caused My Crash?
+How Will a Truck Accident Lawyer Prove the Driver Caused my Accident?

 - The driver’s logs;